-"Education is a key aspect to nurturing the influencer trend within the affiliate channel, for networks, advertisers and affiliates." each other's perspectives and needs in order to reach an effective consensus.
+Of course, education is also a key aspect to nurturing and developing the influencer trend within the affiliate channel effectively, and that goes for all parties.
+Network staff, advertisers and affiliates all need to understand more about each other's perspectives and needs in order to reach an effective consensus.

-The network's UK publisher team has appointed a dedicated Influencer Consultant with extensive first-hand blogging experience to help advocate the position of influencers from within the network and
+"Education is a key aspect to nurturing the influencer trend within the affiliate channel, for networks, advertisers and affiliates" The network's UK publisher team has appointed a dedicated Influencer Consultant with extensive first-hand blogging experience to help advocate the position of influencers from within the network and to support in coordinating tailored influence campaigns for interested advertisers.
+Simultaneously,